endeavorcomm/le-cms/setup-cert-mgmt-system.md

       }
     }

-Save and close the file
+Save and close the file.

-Enable the site
+Enable the site.

     cd ../site-enabled
     sudo ln -s ../sites-available/acme-challenge.example.com acme-challenge.example.com

-Restart nginx
+Restart nginx.

     sudo systemctl restart nginx

-Logout of current session, and log back in as the certbot user
+Logout of current session, and log back in as the certbot user.

-create an ssh key pair, for remote access to your webserver(s)
+create an ssh key pair, for remote access to your webserver(s).

     ssh-keygen -t rsa

-copy the key to the remote webserver(s)
+Copy the key to the remote webserver(s).

     ssh-copy-id certbot@remote-ip-address

 You should get the below output.
-Answer the question with 'yes', and enter the webserver's certbot user password when prompted (from the 1st step of this doc)
+Answer the question with 'yes', and enter the webserver's certbot user password when prompted (from the 1st step of this doc).

     /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "/home/certbot/.ssh/id_rsa.pub"
     The authenticity of host 'hostname (remote-ip-address)' can't be established.